LandonPowell/LiveBoard/README.md

+#THIS IS NOT FINISHED SOFTWARE.
+IT IS NOT PRODUCTION READY.
+DO NOT USE.

 # LiveBoard
-A live imageboard made by KitsumiTheFox (Jayce Webb) and Xultra (Landon Powell)
+A live imageboard made by Jayce Webb and Landon Powell

 ### Depends Upon
 * Node.JS